MTCKC/ProconXInput/README.md

 License
 -------

-This code is available under the MIT (Expat) License, see Licenses/LICENSE.txt
+All code except for XOutput is dual licensed under the the MIT (Expat) License, see Licenses/LICENSE.txt, and the GPLv3, see Licenses/LICENSE-GPL3.txt

 XOutput and ScpVBus are part of the ScpToolkit, licensed under GNU GPLv3, see Licenses/LICENSE-Scp.txt